 The parish also provided medical care and medicines for the needy poor.
 A local apothecary or surgeon provided treatment and dispensed medicines when called on to do so by the overseer of the poor.
 Occasional ad hoc payments were made for specific items and small sums given to the itinerant poor.
-At least one parishioner was supported in Bethlem Hospital, an institution for the insane poor in the City of London.
+At least one parishioner was supported in Bethlem Hospital, an institution for the ‘insane’ poor in the City of London.
 A number of illegitimate children and babies were maintained by East Hoathly parish.
-These infants were boarded out locally and subsequently apprenticed, usually in an adjacent parish.
+These infants were boarded out locally (often with members of the child’s extended family) and subsequently placed in some form of apprenticeship.
 In addition, the parish ensured that repairs were made to cottages and other dwellings that housed their impoverished men and women.
+At least one cottage, at Scallow Bridge on the outskirts of the village, was used to house the poor.
+This ‘poorhouse’ was owned by the parish and accommodated two families, in 1834 William Hutson occupied the lower dwelling and William West the upper.
+Both paid an annual rent of one shilling.
 Labouring work was given to the able poor particularly when these cottages or the church required maintenance.

 For a fuller biography see David Vaisey.
 2004 “Turner, Thomas (1729–1793), diarist and shopkeeper.”
 Oxford Dictionary of National Biography.
 14 Aug.
 2018. http://www.oxforddnb.com/view/10.1093/ref:odnb/9780198614128.001.0001/odnb-9780198614128-e-48266.